 Protect Bluetts Block-Piney Ridge

-Bluetts Block-Piney Ridge deserves Nature Reserve status and should be managed as such – instead it is under threat from encroaching urban development.
+Bluetts Block-Piney Ridge deserves to be a Nature Reserve – instead it is under threat as Canberra’s Western Edge becomes the next frontier for development.
 All development that will impact on the area’s important natural values should be stopped.

-Bluetts also provides critical landscape connection from the Murrumbidgee River Corridor to Kama Nature Reserve, Pinnacle Nature Reserve, and Stoney Creek Reserve.
+In addition to its extraordinary biodiversity, Bluetts Block – Piney Ridge is important because it provides landscape connection from the Murrumbidgee River Corridor to Kama Nature Reserve, Pinnacle Nature Reserve, and Stoney Creek Reserve.
 Landscape connections allow animals to move safely into different areas to breed and forage.
 Without connectivity across the landscape, many species cannot find food, water or shelter when they need it, leaving them vulnerable.

 Take a trip to beautiful Bluetts Block-Piney Ridge

 Photos supplied by the ACT environment community.

 The Western Edge Investigation Area